-What’s the difference between US Government sales and selling to the Commercial market?
+What’s the difference between US Government sales versus selling to the Commercial market?

 It’s like night and day.

-Sales and Marketing to the government is truly the flip side of those functions in commercial activities.
-You really can’t believe how different these markets are–until you’ve actually come from one side–and tried to go over to the other.
-I emphasize tried, because it usually doesn’t work out very well!
+Sales and Marketing to the government truly are the flip side of those functions in commercial activities.
+You really can’t believe how different government and commercial markets are, until you’ve actually come from one side–and tried to go over to the other.
+I emphasize “tried” because it usually doesn’t work out very well!

 US Government Sales & Marketing: Everything’s Different

 Of course, it’s not just the sales & marketing functions that are so different in the government world, in contrast to the commercial space.
 Almost everything is!
-The typical government contracting business model more closely resembles a grocery store than it does a typical high tech company.
-Margins are very thin, but profit is pretty much guaranteed once you’ve secured a contract.
-Up front R&D (“IR&D” in government terminology) is generally discouraged in the government contractor world; as it’s a great way to lose money as described below.
+The typical government contracting business model at a high level more closely resembles a grocery store than it does a typical high-tech company.
+Operating margins are very thin, but project profit is pretty much guaranteed once you’ve secured a contract.
+Up front R&D (“IR&D” in government terminology) is generally discouraged in the government contractor world; as it’s a great way to lose money, as described below.

 But IR&D can also be funded by the government; that is utilized heavily but it has limitations.
-Spending an amount(without government funding) that would be modest in the commercial world on up front R&D can easily wipe out the thin margins that the government contracting business yields.
+Spending an amount(without government funding) that would be modest in the commercial world on upfront R&D can easily wipe out the thin margins that the typical government contracting business yields.

-So successful growth in the government contracting model works like this: Hire an ex-employee from the agency that you are targeting your “marketing” at.
-Leverage that relationship to secure the contract with a minimum of up front product development expenses.
-Then hire/assign the people to staff the project and of course do a good job executing the project.
-Add new “marketer” from another agency–rinse and repeat.
-If the contracting agency gives you the opportunity to go government-funded IR&D, go for it.
+Successful growth in the government contracting model works like this: Hire an ex-employee from the government agency that you are targeting your “marketing” at.
+Leverage that relationship to secure a contract, expending only the bare minimum of upfront product development expenses.
+Then assign and/or hire people to staff the project, and of course, do a good job executing the project.
+Add a new “marketer” from another agency–rinse and repeat.
+If the contracting agency gives you the opportunity to do government-funded IR&D along the way, go for it.

-So for those purely commercial readers out there, this must sound pretty different than what you’re used to.
+For those purely commercial readers out there, this must sound pretty different than what you’re used to.
 That’s only because it is!
-There is no Product Marketing/Product Management function in a true government contractor.
-In the government world your “market” is one customer, or a small number of agency customers, who are basically specifying the product for you.
+There is no Product Marketing/Product Management function in a pure government contractor.
+In the government world, your “market” is one customer, or a small number of government agency customers, who are basically specifying the product for you.
 Thus no need for product management or marketing.
-There are a few sales people, but as I mentioned earlier they’re called marketing people.
+There are a few salespeople, but as I mentioned earlier they usually have marketing titles.
 The actual marketing tasks are few and far between—collateral creation, trade shows, a party here or there, and maybe the company website.
 Speculative R&D is usually a path to losing money.
 That’s the quick summary.

 Difficult to Jump between US Government Sales & Commercial Sales

-As you might imagine from the discussion above, it’s difficult to move between the two worlds.
-The skill sets and business models which lead to success are quite different. and That’s the reason that most government contractors that have tried to enter commercial markets in any major way have failed abysmally.
-US government sales-oriented companies typically don’t have the entrepreneurial cultures found in commercial high tech companies.
-They usually lack fundamental Market Evaluation and Product Planning skills required for success in the commercial world—because it’s not required in their core market.
+As you might imagine from the discussion above, it’s difficult to move between the two worlds of commercial and government.
+The skill sets and business models which lead to success are quite different.
+That’s the reason that most government contractors that have tried to enter commercial markets in any major way have failed abysmally.
+US government sales-oriented companies typically don’t have the entrepreneurial cultures found in commercial high-tech companies.
+They also usually lack fundamental Market Evaluation and Product Planning skills required for success in the commercial world—because it’s not required in their core government market.

 Commercial Companies Selling to Government

 So what’s a C-level manager in a commercial company which would like to secure some government orders to do?
-Given the different business cultures of the two markets, it seems pretty daunting.
-Those poor government guys who have tried to go commercial have had their hats handed to them—does the same fate await me going the opposite direction?
+Given the different business cultures of these two disparate markets, it seems pretty daunting.
+Those poor government guys who have tried to go commercial have had their hats handed to them.
+Does the same fate await me going in the opposite direction?

-Fortunately, it doesn’t necessarily need to be quite so bad.
-If you are selling services, or highly customized products, you may need to closely replicate the government-contracting model if you are going to be successful.
-If you are selling fairly standard products, however, it may be possible to gain significant government business by leveraging your normal commercial marketing efforts.
+Fortunately, it doesn’t necessarily need to be quite as bad.
+If you are selling services or highly customized products, you may need to closely replicate the government-contracting model if you are going to be successful.
+If you are selling fairly standard products, however, it may be possible to secure significant revenue from government agencies by leveraging your normal commercial marketing efforts.

-A few years back, I was running a startup commercial software product group within a company that was otherwise a pure government contractor.
-It was a diversification effort for the company.
-Our sister groups within the company were all very successful and extremely well connected within government contracting and procurement circles.
-I expected and was promised a lot of help in placing our products in large quantities within various government agencies and military branches, especially via government contracting activities.
-For a lot of different reasons, that help never materialized.
-But a funny thing happened—this startup software product group ended up with 40% of its revenue from US, state, local and foreign governments.
-This was without a government-specific product, no real marketing advantage provided by our well-connected parent and no special government emphasis in our sales and marketing programs.
-And frankly at that time – no expertise!
-Contrary to what some believe, if you have a great commercial standard product that has real use within the government, the agencies and branches will find a way to purchase it.
-Our product was aimed at IT Network Administrators, and the needs of these folks in the government were similar to their commercial counterparts.
+Contrary to what some believe, if you have a great commercial, standard product offering that has real efficacy within the government, the agencies and branches will find a way to purchase it.
+Our product was aimed at IT Network Administrators, and the needs of these folks in the government were quite similar to their commercial counterparts.
 The government market is huge and we did quite well in the government sector.
 With a few modest investments, however, we could have done even better.
 So what steps should a commercial software or hardware company take to maximize its penetration in the government marketplace?

 TIPS FOR SUCCESS

 That’s my take on some best practices for US government sales & marketing.
-Hopefully there’s a nugget or two in there that can help you.
+Hopefully, there’s a nugget or two in there that can help you.
 Post a comment with a few of your own tips and please share this article with your colleagues if you found it useful.